analogdevicesinc/msdk/Examples/MAX32690/Hello_World/README.md

 -   Connect a USB cable between the PC and the P10 (USB-C) connector.
 -   Connect a MAXPICO Debug adapter to P9 (SWD Connector)
 -   Open a terminal application on the PC and connect to the MAXPICO's console UART at 115200, 8-N-1.
+-   Note: Non MAXPICO emulators may not route the UART signals to the SWD connector, limiting your ability to access to serial port.

 ## Expected Output